riverdaleGithub/intro_python_23/project2/readme.md

 ## Goals
 This lesson has three main goals.
 Please turn in the following:

-1. Triva game (link)
+1. Triva game (repl.it)
-2. Peer review document (linked in 1)
+2. Peer review document (you make)
-3. Ideation for final project (linked in 1)
+3. 5 descriptive ideas for final project (you make)

 First, let's start with some review